-IQ, EQ…AQ?
-If this is the first time you are hearing about AQ, or Adaptability Quotient, you are not alone.
-It’s more likely that you’ve heard about EQ, or Emotional Quotient.
+Have you heard of Adaptability Quotient (AQ)?
+If this is the first time you are hearing about it, you are not alone.
+It’s more likely that you’ve heard about EI, or Emotional Intelligence.
 Emotional intelligence has been said to be key to both personal and professional success, and according to our research has become a mainstream leadership tool that helps get the best out of people in a sustainable way, which improves productivity and well-being.

 But, what is AQ and why should you even care about it?

 The term adversity quotient was created by Paul Stoltz in 1997 in his book Adversity Quotient: Turning Obstacles Into Opportunities.
 AQ is a score that measures the ability of a person to deal with adversities in his life.
 It is commonly known as the science of resilience.

 To what extent can you influence whatever happens next?

 O = Ownership